 1. Can cost more than one developer or freelancer

-The hourly rate of a team is usually higher than that of a freelancer.
+The hourly rate of a team is usually higher than rate of a freelancer.
 Nevertheless, the costs for development services vary from one country to another.
 The rate of an outsourcing company in Eastern Europe can be less than the rate of an American freelance developer.
 The US, Australia, and Western Europe have the highest rates for development companies.
 And for startups in these regions, software outsourcing is more cost efficient than working with developers in their own countries.

 And here are rates of individual Ruby on Rails developers from CodementorX, a platform for freelancers.

-Comparing the figures, we see that it’s not always cheaper to hire a Ruby on Rails freelance developer than an outsourcing company.
+Comparing the rates, we see that it’s not always cheaper to hire a Ruby on Rails freelance developer than an outsourcing company.
 And it’s not always cheaper to hire a freelance developer than to employ an in-house developer, because you eliminate many operational costs like taxes, benefits, and training.

 2. Isn’t cost-effective for small tasks

 It’s clear that you don’t need a whole team if all you want to be done is a small task for one developer.
 If the job is small and is based on one technology, it’s faster and more cost efficient to cooperate with only one freelancer.

 You can go with a development agency if you need different specialists with specific skill sets for your technology stack and you have little or no technical background to evaluate their knowledge and expertise.
 Also, it’s a good idea to hire an agency if you don’t have experience managing a team of freelancers and would like to narrow down communication to one responsible person who will take care of all issues.

 If you need a technical partner who can validate your business idea and provide you with a roadmap to building and launching your startup from scratch, a development company is your best choice.

 There are several approaches to looking for and validating a Ruby on Rails development company.